Blickfeld/blickfeld-scanner-lib/doc/install.rst

 .. note:: The `BF_USE_SYSTEM_PROTOBUF=OFF` flag builds the BSL with reduced functionality.
 Read :ref:`BSL Installation Dependencies` for more information.

-Follow the :ref:`BSL Getting started` guide to write your first application.
+Follow the :doc:`getting_started.rst` guide to write your first application.

 Compile options
 ---------------